samdark/yii2-cookbook/book/scaling.md

 Also configure your application to use your hosted database server (hosted by i.e. Google SQL).

 ## Configuring the Stack

+The instructions below may be subject to change and improvement.

 Set up a temporary single instance server to configure your application with.